5jt/dyalog-cookbook/manuscript/09_testing.md

 #.Tester.Run__[39]
 #.Tester.RunDebug[17]
 #.Tests.RunDebug[3]
+Time of execution recorded on variable #.Tests.TestCasesExecutedAt: yyyy-mm-dd hh:mm:ss Looking for a function "Cleanup"...
+  ...not found
 ~~~

+A> Note that there are INI files mentioned, and `Initial` and `Cleanup`.
+Ignore this for the time being; we will discuss this later on.

 It stopped in line 6.
-Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting, because that's where the "Deliberate error" is coming from.
-Indeed this is the case: all three flow control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode and if that is the case then rather returning a result that indicates a failing test case they `⎕SIGNAL` a 999 which is then caught by the `⎕TRAP` which in turns first prints `⍝ Deliberate error` to the session and then hands over control to the user.
+Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting, because apparently that's where the "Deliberate error" comes from.
+Indeed this is the case: all three flow control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode and if that is the case then rather returning a result that indicates a failing test case they `⎕SIGNAL 999` which is then caught by the `⎕TRAP` which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.
 You can now start the Tracer and investigate why the test case failed.

 The difference is the first of the two flags provided as right argument to the test function: `stopFlag`.
 This is `0` when `Run` executes the test cases, but it is `1` when `RunDebug` is in charge.
 The three flow control functions `FailsIf`, `PassesIf` and `GoToTidyUp` all honour `stopFlag` - that's how it works.

-Now sometimes you don't want the test function to go to the point where the error actually appears, for example because the test functions does a lot of precautioning, and you want to check this because there might be something wrong with this, causing the failure.
-Note that we passed a `0` as right argument to `RunDebug`.
-If we pass a `1` instead then the test framework would stop just before it would start executing the test case otherwise:
+Now sometimes you don't want the test function to go to the point where the error actually appears, for example in case the test function does a lot of precautioning, and you want to check this because there might be something wrong with it, causing the failure.
+Note that so far we passed a `0` as right argument to `RunDebug`.
+If we pass a `1` instead then the test framework would stop just before it would start executing the test case:

 ~~~
       RunDebug 1
+--- Test framework "Tester" version 3.2.0 from 2017-03-24 -------
+Searching for INI file testcases_{computername}.ini ...not found
+Searching for INI file Testcases.ini
+  ...not found
+Looking for a function "Initial"...
+  ...not found
 --- Tests started at 2017-03-14 13:29:24 on #.Tests -------------

 ExecuteTestFunction[6]